The Local Climate Solutions for Africa 2013 Congress:

 The biennial Local Climate Solutions for Africa 2013 Congress series provides a unique and accessible platform for African local governments, their associations, national governments, scientists and experts, NGO’s, development partners and business to engage on the complex issues and innovative solutions related to urbanisation in Africa through the context of climate resilience.

-With its strategically cross-cutting and interlinked Congress themes, Local Climate Solutions for Africa 2013 will provide a key opportunity to strengthen the sharing of global good practice and locally appropriate solutions and technologies towards accelerated climate action on the ground.
-Congress themes will include a strong emphasis on local leadership, financing and accelerated integrated action at the local and sub-national level, underpinned by a special focus on integrated planning towards addressing climate resilience in Africa.
+With its strategically cross-cutting and interlinked Congress themes, Local Climate Solutions for Africa 2013 provided a key opportunity to strengthen the sharing of global good practice and locally appropriate solutions and technologies towards accelerated climate action on the ground.
+Congress themes included a strong emphasis on local leadership, financing and accelerated integrated action at the local and sub-national level, underpinned by a special focus on integrated planning towards addressing climate resilience in Africa.

-LOCS for Africa 2013 is a unique platform for advancing new partnerships and consolidated local climate action on the continent for the global common good.
-The Congress series brings together a wide range of global and regional partners and programmes.
-Networks and institutions interested to partner in Local Climate Solutions for Africa 2013 are invited to contact the ICLEI Congress team.
+LOCS for Africa 2013 was a unique platform for advancing new partnerships and consolidated local climate action on the continent for the global common good.
+The Congress series brought together a wide range of global and regional partners and programmes.

 For more on the Congress Partners, please see here.